-Here's a little engraving project I've come up with, that's veery cheap to do and providing you have an inkjet printer; the designs are available for you to use on a material of your choice.
+Here's a little engraving project I've come up with, that's very cheap to do and providing you have an inkjet printer; the designs are available for you to use.

 Step 1: Tools and Supplies

 Basic Stationery: Ballpoint pens, Charcoal Pencil, Hair spray, Ruler, Rubber, Masking Tape etc.

 Finishing aids: Polyurethane Varnish, Sandpaper

 A Sacrificial Tray: This could be a cheap tray from your local home ware store.
 I used a photo frame with a sheet of pine glued/screwed into it.

 The Design: I’ve thrown in a PDF file for the skull I designed, along with an Illustrator file for anyone who’d like to edit it.
 Open it, hit print and it’s ready to use.